MainaLD/MainaLD/README.md

 ### Hi there 👋
-I'm a passionate 'junior' developer who has just completed a retraining in artificial intelligence (AI).
-Because I'm passionate about technology and convinced that it's the evolution and future of computing.
+I'm an artificial intelligence (AI) developer who has just completed a reconversion, because I'm passionate about technology and convinced that it's the evolution and future of computing.
 I love learning and I'm always exploring new skills.

 This GitHub repository contains projects and practical work I've done during my training.